csev/dj4e/assn/paw_install.md

     cd ~/django_projects/mytestsite/mytestsite/
     nano settings.py

-    Save the File by pressing 'CTRL-C', 'Y', and Enter
+    Save the File by pressing 'CTRL-X', 'Y', and Enter

 (3) Don't try this most difficult and most cool way to edit files on Linux without a helper if it is your first time with the `vi` text editor.